astronomer/docs/learn/airflow-amazon-web-services.md

 ---
-title: "Authenticate to AWS through Apache Airflow"
+title: "Add AWS user credentials to a local Apache Airflow environment"
-sidebar_label: "AWS"
+sidebar_label: "Authenticate to AWS locally"

 description: "Learn how to connect to a hosted environment on AWS from Apache Airflow.
 Use AWS credentials to access secrets backends and more from a locally running Airflow environment."
 id: airflow-amazon-web-services
 ---